 Ukraine Marks 40th Anniversary of Chernobyl Disaster Under Shadow of War

-Ukraine marked the 40th anniversary of the Chernobyl nuclear disaster on 26 April 2026, with President Volodymyr Zelenskyy accusing Russia of committing "nuclear terrorism" as the solemn commemoration was overshadowed by the ongoing war, with at least 16 people killed in Russian attacks on the day of the anniversary.
+Ukraine marked the 40th anniversary of the Chernobyl nuclear disaster on 26 April with President Volodymyr Zelenskyy accusing Russia of "nuclear terrorism" as deadly drone and missile strikes killed at least 16 people across the country on the very day of the commemoration — a grim reminder that the spectre of nuclear catastrophe has returned to haunt the region in a new and terrifying form.

 Background